pykong/Borg-DQN/README.md

 <!-- Shared Memory -->
 <!-- Demonstrating Streaming App with a focus on a machine learning application -->

-Borg-DQN presents a distributed approach to reinforcement learning centered around a shared replay memory.
-Echoing the collective intelligence of the Borg from the Star Trek universe, the system enables individual agents to tap into a hive-mind-like pool of communal experiences to enhance learning efficiency and robustness.
+Borg-DQN presents a distributed approach to reinforcement learning centered around a **shared replay memory**.
+Echoing the collective intelligence of the [Borg](https://memory-alpha.fandom.com/wiki/Borg_Collective) from the Star Trek universe, the system enables individual agents to tap into a hive-mind-like pool of communal experiences to enhance learning efficiency and robustness.

 This system adopts a containerized microservices architecture enhanced with real-time streaming capabilities.
 Within game containers, agents employ Deep Q-Networks (DQN) for training on the Atari Pong environment